Polycystic Ovarian Syndrome (PCOS) - Fast Facts

 - Ovarian Cysts

-PCOS does not have a one-size fits all list of symptoms.
+Polycystic Ovarian Syndrome does not have a one-size fits all list of symptoms.
 Every PCOS patient is unique.
 Women may have one, two, or many symptoms of PCOS.
 Many women with PCOS will struggle with their weight and be overweight or obese – but some will not.
 Some doctors do understand PCOS or diagnose it.
-Reproductive Endocrinologists specialize in the treatment of PCOS.
+The Reproductive Endocrinology team at The Reproductive Medicine Group in Tampa, Florida specialize in the treatment of PCOS.

 A Reproductive Endocrinologist will perform various tests including: